by Carolyn Sawyer

-Good listening skills are a common trait found in the legacy of great leaders.
+Good listening skills are a common trait found among great leaders.

-We have a rich legacy of leaders who we watched travel great distances to hear the voices of the voiceless.
-We think of Dr. Martin Luther King Jr. traveling to Memphis, where he would be assassinated on a motel balcony forty years ago.
-He went to Memphis to meet and listen to the concerns of the sanitation workers.
-Think of Gandhi or Mother Teresa moving among the masses in India, not to preach, but to listen and help.
+We have a rich legacy of leaders who traveled great distances to hear the voices of the voiceless.
+We think of Dr. Martin Luther King, Jr. traveling to Memphis more than 40 years ago to meet and listen to the concerns of sanitation workers.
+Think of Gandhi or Mother Teresa moving among the masses in India – not to preach, but to listen and help.

-Recently the author of the book Good to Great, Jim Collins, spoke during the annual meeting of the Women President's Organization which gathers hundreds of women running multimillion dollar businesses.
-Drawing from his latest book Great by Choice, he recanted the story of two North Pole explorers.
-Collins told how these two explorers first analyzed where they were going, mapped out plans to determine the best method for getting there and debated between using new technology to pull the sleighs or horses.
+The author of the book Good to Great, Jim Collins, once spoke during the annual meeting of the Women President's Organization, which gathers hundreds of women running multimillion dollar businesses.
+Drawing from his latest book, Great by Choice, he recanted the story of two North Pole explorers.
+Collins told how these two explorers first analyzed where they were going, mapped out plans to determine the best method for getting there, and debated between using new technology to pull the sleighs or using horses.
 One explorer decided to take an additional step and speak with the locals.
 He wanted to know what they thought.
-The Eskimos quickly shot back "don't use horses".
+The Eskimos quickly shot back, "don't use horses."
 Why not?
 Well, they were familiar with the cold conditions and intense terrain.
-The Eskimos understood that if the horses started to sweat, they'd freeze, die and leave the exploration team stranded.
-"Use dogs" they said.
-This story spoke volumes about listening to the voices of others – the locals, the folks who don't always look like you, socialize with you or live next door to you.
+The Eskimos understood that if the horses started to sweat, they'd freeze, die, and leave the exploration team stranded.
+"Use dogs," they said.
+Dogs do not sweat.
+Dogs would not freeze.
+This story spoke volumes about listening to the voices of others – the locals, the folks who don't always look like you, socialize with you, or live next door to you.

 Carolyn Sawyer is the founder, president, and chief strategist of the Tom Sawyer Company.
-Sawyer was named broadcaster of the year and has won numerous awards, including an Emmy, for her exceptional communication and presentation skills.
+She was named broadcaster of the year in 2011 and has won numerous awards, including an Emmy, for her communication and presentation skills.